Cuba Soberana 02 COVID-19 Vaccine Description

 Cuba Soberana 02 COVID-19 Vaccine News

-May 13, 2021 - Cuba confirmed it had begun a Covid-19 vaccination program the experimental vaccines have full regulatory approval.
+May 13, 2021 - Cuba confirmed it had begun a vaccination program without the COVID-19 vaccine full regulatory approval.
 The Cuban government's Health Minister Jose Angel Portal said between 1.7 million of the 2.1 million inhabitants of Havana, the epicenter of the COVID-19 outbreak, will be vaccinated before August 2021, reported France 24.

 May 13, 2021 - Cuba reported on 6,234 patients with COVID-19 admitted to its hospitals, the highest number for a day since the beginning of the pandemic.